jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 226 Restriction on entry to household unit
-(1) Despite section 222, an authorised officer may not enter a household unit that is being used as a household unit without— (a) the consent of the occupier of the household unit; or (b) an order of a District Court made under section 227.
+(1) Despite section 222, an authorised officer may not enter a household unit that is being used as a household unit without— (a) the consent of the occupier of the household unit; or (b) an order of the District Court made under section 227.
 (2) Subsection (1) does not limit the power conferred by section 173 of the Local Government Act 2002 (which allows a local authority entry into occupied land or buildings without prior notice in cases of emergency).

 ### 227 District Court may authorise entry to household unit
-(1) A District Court, on the application of an authorised officer, may make an order authorising the officer to enter a household unit.
+(1) The District Court, on the application of an authorised officer, may make an order authorising the officer to enter a household unit.
 (2) The court may make the order under subsection (1)— (a) only if it is satisfied that—
     (i) the proposed entry is necessary for the purposes of section 222; and